orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 For too long, coaches equated progress with control — fixing, perfecting, explaining.
 Real growth, however, comes from **adaptation**.
-The Constraint-Led Approach (CLA) unites science, intuition, and creativity to form a new kind of coaching: one that builds thinkers, not followers.
+The Constraints-Led Approach (CLA) unites science, intuition, and creativity to form a new kind of coaching: one that builds thinkers, not followers.

 ---